Sienci-Labs/Resources/atc/atc-assembly/atc-software.md

   * Check the filter regulator gauge
   * Ensure the quick-disconnect ball valve is open

-⚠️ **Note:**
-The first time you connect to **gSender** with the spindle connected, air will leak because the system has not yet been configured.
+> ⚠️ The first time you connect to **gSender** with the spindle connected, air will leak because the system has not yet been configured.

 ## gSender Setup